Semeonart/GenusTwoDAHA-Basis/README.md

 -----------Precomputed data, "cache" subdirectory------------

-Some of the computations used in this project are rather resourse heavy.
+Some of the computations used in this project are resource heavy.
 For this reason we include precomputed files with an output of these calculations along with our source code, so that the programs would not require long initialization.
 Cache is not required for the code to run, if you clear the cache the programs will recalculate required parts of the cache as they go.
 Here is the list of precomputed data included: